CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/filter/filter.readme.md

 #### Polyfills

-This script uses the Toggle Utility as a dependency and requres the same polyfills.
+This script uses the Toggle Utility as a dependency and requires the same polyfills.
 See the ["Toggle Usage" section](toggle#toggle-usage) for more details.